Ginza Rabba: Contents

 The Ginza Rabba is a compilation of various oral teachings and written texts, most predating their editing into the two volumes.
 It includes literature on a wide variety of topics, including liturgy and hymns, theological texts, didactic texts, as well as both religious and secular poetry.

 For a comprehensive listing of summaries of each chapter in the Ginza Rabba, see the articles Right Ginza and Left Ginza.

 Manuscript versions

 Manuscript versions of the Ginza include the following.
 Two are held in the Bodleian Library at Oxford, three in the British Library in London, four in the Bibliothèque nationale de France in Paris, and others are in private ownership.
+All extant manuscripts of the Ginza appear to derive from a few copies that were produced around 1500.